 Unfortunately, it is not possible to adjust the microphone sensitivity in ChromeOS.
 For issues with recording in ChromeOS, we recommend trying an alternate headset, asking the test taker to speak with additional volume, or to move closely to the microphone.
 If recording issues persist, moving the tester to an area without background noise may be needed

-There are some additional options in the Flash Player Settings that can be adjusted
+If you are testing in an environment where modern browsers are not available, please read these steps for Flash support.
+There are some additional options in the Flash Player Settings that can be adjusted.

 In nearly all cases, these messages are due to an issue with your computer or network setup.
 Some suggestions are to: